hack-technicolor/hack-technicolor/docs/Recovery.md

 ![TFTP64](images/TFTPD_400_Main.png)

-You are now ready to try booting the modem to do the flash!
+You are now ready to try booting the gateway to do the flash!

 #################################################################################################################################################################################################